nicoletrogers/nibrsbook/docs/victim.md

 #### Age

+This variable is the age of the victim when the crime occurred, regardless of when they reported the crime.
+Age is given as how many years old the victim is, with a few exceptions.
+Victims older than 98 are grouped together as "over 98 years old" while victims younger than 1 years old are broken down into "under 24 hours (neonate)", "1-6 days old", and "7-364 days old".
+About 1.4% of victim ages are unknown.

+Figure \@ref(fig:victimAge) shows the percent of victims at each age available.
+This is pretty similar to the age of offenders shown in Figure \@ref(fig:offenderAge) with a peak in the mid to late 20s with a long decline after.
+The most common victim age is 27 followed by 28, 29, and 30.
+Many people are victimized by people they know and there's generally a close age-range among acquaintances.
+For victims, however, there are far more young victims.
+About 2.8% of victims, or 145k victims, in 2019 were aged 14 or younger.
+However, remember that this is for all victims of any crime so age trends may differ by which crime you're looking at.

 <div class="figure" style="text-align: center">
 <img src="victim_files/figure-html/victimAge-1.png" alt="The age of all victims reported in the 2019 NIBRS data." width="90%" />
 <p class="caption">(\#fig:victimAge)The age of all victims reported in the 2019 NIBRS data.</p>